 - MSc in Cloud Computing

-What makes CR 106 different from the other Computing Honours Degrees at CIT?
+What makes CR 106 different from the other Computing Honours Degrees at MTU Bishopstown Campus, Cork?

 The focus is on acquiring the skills and knowledge required to become a software developer.

-Yes, registered students who successfully complete Year 2 of this programme may apply for the Alejandro de la Flor Memorial Scholarship which is funded by McAfee.
+Registered students who successfully complete year 2 of this programme may apply for the Alejandro de la Flor Memorial Scholarship which is funded by McAfee.
 McAfee delivers proactive and proven security solutions and services for systems, networks, and mobile devices around the world.

 What level of Programming is contained in the programme?